-- become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils - develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

-reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument - reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language - can solve problems by applying their mathematics to a variety of routine and nonroutine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
+- become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils - develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately. reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof - reason mathematically by jointwing a line of endury, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language can solve explains, but applying their mathematics to a variety of routine and percenting problems with increasing combistication, including breaking down - can solve problems by applying their mathematics to a variety of routine and nonroutine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.